 We recommend that the Board adopt Rule R651-635.
 Commercial Use of Division Managed Park Areas as amended to read as follows:

 R651.
-Natural Resources, Parks and Recreation.
+Natural Resources, State Parks.

 R651-635.
-Commercial Use of Division Managed Park Areas.
+Commercial, Privileged, and Special Uses of Division Managed Park Areas.

 R651-635-1.
-No Commercial Activity in Park Areas without Specific Written Authorization.
+Commercial Activities, Privileged, or Special Uses in Park Areas Require a Permit.

-No commercial activity may be conducted on any park area managed or owned by the division unless the division has provided specific written authorization for that activity.
+(a)No Commercial Activity, privileged, or Special Use may be conducted on division managed areas or property unless the division has provided a permit for that activity. (b)additionally, the following activities are prohibited without a permit:

+(i)Collecting or cutting of firewood;

+(ii)Metal Detecting, magnet fishing, prospecting, digging, or excavating, or any other forms of treasure, paleontological, archeological, or antiquities hunting;

+(iii)The use or possession of explosives, fireworks or firecrackers

+(iv)operation or use of a public address or any other high volume audio devices;

+(v)Camping in an undeveloped location of a park area;

+(vi) Leaving an animal unattended; and

+(vii) Technical Rock climbing or the installation of new or the removal of existing permanently installed technical rock climbing equipment or hardware.

 R651-635-2.
-Written Forms of Authorization.
+Types of Permits and forms.